douglaswaugh/cv/douglas-waugh-cv.md

 After WTG I looked specifically for a company offering me freedom over my personal development process, particularly with respect to writing tests first and working in an agile manner.  energyhelpline.com fitted the bill.

 I have worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
-Firstly, a RESTful energy comparison and switching API, relied on by Compare The Market, and subsequently a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com).
+Firstly, a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and subsequently a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com).

 I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns.
 With this knowledge, and that of object oriented design, test driven development and the REST architectural style, I acted as a de-facto lead developer for the team for the last year, providing technical solutions for the business and supporting other developers with their design and architectural decisions.
 In April 2017 I was rewarded with a promotion to Tech Lead.

-Whilst I work at energyhelpline.com I continue to improve the speed and accuracy of development incrementally by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.
+I have improved the speed and accuracy of our development by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.
+Whilst I work at energyhelpline.com, I will continue to try and improve it further.

+One of my ex-colleagues said after he'd left that he was impressed with how I changed the culture at energyhelpling.com.
 It was never my intention to change the culture of the team, I just did the things that I thought we should be doing, tried to encourage others to do the same and, when I had the opportunity, hired people who I believed had similar values to myself.

-I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started a [tech blog](http://tech.energyhelpline.com) to improve our visibility to the development community.
+I did try and improve our recruitment.
+I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started and contributed to the tech blog [http://tech.energyhelpline.com](http://tech.energyhelpline.com) to improve our visibility to the development community.

 I was lucky enough to work with some good developers at energyhelpline.com, and there is no doubt that I'm a better programmer for it.